Metabolomics: Detection methods

 For analysis by mass spectrometry, the analytes must be imparted with a charge and transferred to the gas phase.
 Electron ionization (EI) is the most common ionization technique applied to GC separations as it is amenable to low pressures.
 EI also produces fragmentation of the analyte, both providing structural information while increasing the complexity of the data and possibly obscuring the molecular ion.
 Atmospheric-pressure chemical ionization (APCI) is an atmospheric pressure technique that can be applied to all the above separation techniques.
 APCI is a gas phase ionization method, which provides slightly more aggressive ionization than ESI which is suitable for less polar compounds.
-Electrospray ionization (ESI) is the most common ionization technique applied in LC/MS. This soft ionization is most successful for polar molecules with ionizable functional groups.
+Electrospray ionization (ESI) is the most common ionization technique applied in LC/MS/MS especially with triple quadrupole mass spectrometers where multiple reaction monitoring (MRM) or untargeted MRM can be performed.
+This soft ionization is most successful for polar molecules with ionizable functional groups.
 Another commonly used soft ionization technique is secondary electrospray ionization (SESI).

 In the 2000s, surface-based mass analysis has seen a resurgence, with new MS technologies focused on increasing sensitivity, minimizing background, and reducing sample preparation.
 The ability to analyze metabolites directly from biofluids and tissues continues to challenge current MS technology, largely because of the limits imposed by the complexity of these samples, which contain thousands to tens of thousands of metabolites.
 Among the technologies being developed to address this challenge is Nanostructure-Initiator MS (NIMS), a desorption/ ionization approach that does not require the application of matrix and thereby facilitates small-molecule (i.e., metabolite) identification.
 MALDI is also used; however, the application of a MALDI matrix can add significant background at < 1000 Da that complicates analysis of the low-mass range (i.e., metabolites).
 In addition, the size of the resulting matrix crystals limits the spatial resolution that can be achieved in tissue imaging.
 Because of these limitations, several other matrix-free desorption/ionization approaches have been applied to the analysis of biofluids and tissues.